-1. Firmware version 10.6.144.21 includes new features that required new flash regions to support them.
+1. Firmware versions 10.6.144.21 and later include new features that required new flash regions to support them.
 Firmware versions earlier than 10.0.803.37 did not have the ability to configure the flash regions to support these new features.

-If you are updating from a firmware version earlier than 10.0.803.37, use one of these methods to update the firmware to 10.6.144.21:
+If you are updating from a firmware version earlier than 10.0.803.37, use one of these methods to update the firmware to 10.6.144.21 or a later version:

-- Use the ISO flash tool. - Use the released 10.6 version of the OneCommand GUI or OneCommand CLI application, OneCommand for VMware vCenter application, CIM Provider utility, or online or offline utilities.
-You must perform the firmware update procedure twice to ensure that the flash regions are properly configured, and you must reboot the system after each firmware update. - Use the NIC configuration utility that is currently installed.
+- Use the ISO flash tool. - Use the released 10.6 or later version of the OneCommand Manager application, OneCommand Manager for VMware vCenter application, CIM Provider utility, or online or offline utilities.
+You must perform the firmware update procedure twice to make sure the flash regions are properly configured, and you must reboot the system after each firmware update.

+• Use the NIC configuration utility that is currently installed.
 After the new firmware is installed, run the new NIC configuration utility.